java-springboot-kafka/java-springboot-kafka/source/_posts/kafka-streams-and-spring-boot.md

 ---
-title: Processing continuous data streams in distributed systems without any time delay poses a number of challenges.
-We show you how stream processing can succeed with Kafka Streams and Spring Boot.
+title: Spring Boot and Kafka Stream, Processing continuous data streams
+comment: 'disqus'
 ---

 Processing continuous data streams in distributed systems without any time delay poses a number of challenges.
 We show you how stream processing can succeed with Kafka Streams and Spring Boot.